All Episodes

 I'm like, we don't get any Republicans appointed to anything.

-I don't know that he's a Democrat or not.
+I don't know whether he's a Democrat or not.

-Uh he'll get to the truth and he'll lay it out, and uh we will see really what's going on behind the the closed doors of the Robert Mueller and investigation.
+And we will see really what's going on behind the closed doors of the Robert Mueller investigation.

-The fact that the attorney general appointed this guy back in November and we didn't know it is you know, it gives me some hope because you know there's been a group of us, and we have look look, it's in the it's incontrovertible the crimes that Hillary committed.
+The fact that the Attorney General appointed this guy back in November and we didn't know it is, you know, gives me some hope because, you know, there's been a group of us and we have, look, it's incontrovertible the crimes that Hillary committed.

-It's incontrovertible that Strunk and Paige and Comey and McCabe and and looks like Loretta Lynch all were involved in rigging the investigation.
+It's incontrovertible that Strzok and Paige and Comey and McCabe and looks like Loretta Lynch all were involved in rigging the investigation.

 You know, it's incontrovertible she paid for Russian lies to influence the American people.